top of page

 The Emperor of All Maladies, by Siddhartha Mukherjee

 84. The Emperor of All Maladies, by Siddhartha Mukherjee (non-fiction).
 A love story about the medicine and science of cancer, all the ups, downs, accidents, and breakthroughs over the thousands of years of humanity's attempts to grapple with its most feared disease.
 Cancer takes on a personality here, as a wicked actor and irrepressible pest that constantly transforms itself to perform its pirhanic work.
 One comes away with a sense of wonder and pity for cancer and its victims.
-Possibly the best non-fiction written in the English language.
+Probably the best non-fiction written in the English language.

 --Jana Redd